Cryru/Emotion/README.md

 ## What is it?

-SoulEngine is a 2D game engine based on the idea of low level code writing, flexibiliy, and DIY, as opposed to the script based, high level, tool approach big engines have, while still providing some of those features.
+SoulEngine is a 2D game engine based on the idea of code writing, flexibiliy, and DIY, as opposed to the UI based, high level, tool approach big engines have, while still providing some of those features.
 Despite this, the point is not to complicate development, but rather make it easier and simpler while allowing the developer to maintain control and avoid reinventing the wheel.
 The true end goal of this project is to shorten the time it takes between coming up with an idea, getting a prototype ready, and eventually releasing a product.

 ## Updates